 Components of IEEE 802.15.13 networks

-An OWPAN constitutes of standard-compliant devices.
+An OWSN constitutes of standard-compliant devices.
 Devices carry a 48-bit MAC address for identification and flat addressing in the network.
 During association with the network, 16-bit short addresses are allocated to devices.

 Devices constitute of a standards-compliant MAC implementation and make use of a compliant PHY defined in the standard.
-Not all devices are required to implement functionality to maintain an OWPAN.
-Devices, which support that functionality, are also referred to as coordinator-capable devices or coordinators if they actively maintain an OWPAN.
+Not all devices are required to implement functionality to maintain an OWSN.
+Devices, which support that functionality, are also referred to as coordinator-capable devices or coordinators if they actively maintain an OWSN.

-In each OWPAN, a single coordinator-capable device assumes the role of the coordinator.
-The coordinator is responsible for starting, maintaining and finally stopping the OWPAN.
-The coordinator is furthermore involved in all data transmission in the OWPAN.
+In each OWSN, a single coordinator-capable device assumes the role of the coordinator.
+The coordinator is responsible for starting, maintaining and finally stopping the OWSN.
+The coordinator is furthermore involved in all data transmissions in the OWSN.

 Non-coordinator devices, subsequently also simply referred to as devices, implement less functionality than coordinators.
-Devices associate with an OWPAN in order to gain to gain layer 2 connectivity with the network.
+Devices associate with an OWSN in order to gain layer 2 connectivity with the network.

-Each OWPAN has an identifier.
-This OWPAN identifier allows communication between devices within a network using short addresses.
-The mechanism by which OWPAN identifiers are chosen is outside the scope of this standard.
+Each OWSN has an identifier.
+This OWSN identifier allows communication between devices within a network using short addresses.
+The mechanism by which OWSN identifiers are chosen is outside the scope of this standard.

 Network topologies

-IEEE 802.15.13 OWPANs have a logical star topology.
+IEEE 802.15.13 OWSNs have a logical star topology.
 The protocol does not include fields to explicitly signal the type of topology.
-A single coordinator is involved in all data transmission between two devices or between external peers and the devices associated with the OWPAN as illustrated in Figure 1.
+A single coordinator is involved in all data transmission between two devices or between external peers and the devices associated with the OWSN as illustrated in Figure 1.
 The coordinator offers the MAC service at its MCPS-SAP.
-Data transmissions between two devices of the same OWPAN are forwarded by the coordinator.
+Data transmissions between two devices of the same OWSN are forwarded by the coordinator.

-Star networks that are not members of a coordinated star topology operate independently from all other star networks currently in operation.
-This is achieved by choosing an OWPAN identifier that is not currently used by any other network within the coverage area.
-Once the OWPAN identifier is chosen, the coordinator allows other devices to join its network.
+802.15.13 networks that are not members of a coordinated topology operate independently from all other networks currently in operation.
+This is achieved by choosing an OWSN identifier that is not currently used by any other network within the coverage area.
+Once the OWSN identifier is chosen, the coordinator allows other devices to join its network.
 The higher layer is allowed to use the procedures described in clause 5 to form a star network.

 Depending on the application, the star topology is used to realize different physical topologies.
 The subsequent clauses list different special cases of star topologies to be realized.